-I’ve rounded up 10 of my fave cool-toned highlight ideas for dark hair.
+I’ve rounded up my favorite cool-toned highlight ideas for dark hair.
 We’re talking subtle ribbons of ash, dramatic contrasts, and a few low-maintenance looks if you’re not into living at the salon (no judgment, same here).
 Ready to find your new obsession?
 Let’s do this.

 If you’ve ever looked in the mirror and thought, “Wow, my hair looks flat,” then dimension cool highlights are your saving grace.
 They’re like contouring, but for your hair.
 A mix of mocha and ash woven through your dark base gives you that shiny, layered effect that looks salon-fresh even when you just rolled out of bed.